heroiclabs/pocketbound-demo-game/README.md

 Nakama console: http://localhost:7351

-The Go module is a Nakama plugin — it can't be built standalone.
+The Go module is a Nakama plugin, so it can't be built standalone.
 Use `go vet ./...` to check for errors.

-### One-Time Username Lowercase Migration
+### One-time username lowercase migration

 If you need to normalize all existing usernames in Postgres: